 Recruiting and retaining qualified scientific, clinical, manufacturing, regulatory and sales and marketing personnel will also be critical to our success.
 We may not be able to attract and retain these personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies and universities and research institutions for similar personnel.

 Our consultants and advisors, including our scientific co-founders, who assist us in formulating our research and development and commercialization strategy may be employed by employers other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to us.
-Furthermore, the ongoing COVID-19 pandemic and our flexible workplace policy allowing employees to work from home may make it difficult for us to maintain our corporate culture.
+Furthermore, the COVID-19 pandemic and our flexible workplace policy allowing employees to work from home may make it difficult for us to maintain our corporate culture.
+Our reduction in approximately 45 roles focused on exploratory research in connection with the evolution of our research organization could harm our ability to attract and retain qualified scientific, clinical, manufacturing, sales and marketing personnel who are critical to our business.

-We expect to continue to experience growth in the number of our employees as we expand our development, regulatory and future sales and marketing capabilities.
-To manage our anticipated future growth, we must continue to implement and improve our managerial, operational and financial systems, expand our facilities and continue to recruit and train additional qualified personnel.
+In the future we may experience growth in the number of our development, regulatory and sales and marketing personnel.
+To manage any anticipated future growth, we must continue to implement and improve our managerial, operational and financial systems, expand our facilities and continue to recruit and train additional qualified personnel.
 Any inability to manage growth could delay the execution of our business plans or disrupt our operations.